- Academic Catalog

 COU 790 - Internship II in School Counseling (12)

-This course is the culmination of the experiential training component of the school counseling program and represents the most advanced level of fieldwork.
-Candidates engage in a full-time, 5 day per week internships in educational settings that primarily serve deaf and hard of hearing students (K-12).
-The intent of this course is for trainees to experience as wide a range of supervised school counseling services as possible, including but not limited to: individual and group counseling; school guidance and prevention oriented activities; career and transitional counseling; parent/family education, referral and advocacy; individual education and transition goal planning and related interventions; and activities of leadership development, advocacy, collaboration, coordination, teaming and systemic change that fully support the academic, career, and personal-social needs of students.
-The time required for Internship II is 600 clock hours, and of these hours 240 are to be direct client contact.
-The focus of this last fieldwork experience in the counselor trainee's education and training is further expansion, refinement, and strengthening of professional counseling competencies in working effectively with diverse deaf/hard of hearing students (K-12) and their families/communities, school personnel, and community helping professionals/organizations.
-Candidates will also further develop skills in both prevention and intervention counseling strategies and techniques with individuals and groups and school-wide issues and concerns, effective practices with regard to client/family advocacy, leadership, consultation, collaboration and teaming, as well as affecting change on a systemic level.
-Candidates are expected to deepen their knowledge and understanding of their educational setting, including its organizational structure, management and administration and specifically the administration and operation of its counseling services.
-Candidates may engage in school counseling duties including but not limited to: classroom observation; intake interviews and assessments; individual/group counseling; crisis intervention; parent/family education; community outreach and education; teacher/parent consultation; case conferences; staff meetings; individual student planning; clinical writing and case documentation (e.g. report writing, progress notes); IEP/ITP planning, implementation and evaluation; functional behavioral assessments; guidance curriculum planning, implementation, and evaluation.
-See "School Counseling and Guidance Fieldwork Manual" for additional information regarding requirements for: instructors, candidates, faculty supervisors, site supervisors, clinical instruction environment.
+This course is the culmination of the experiential training component of the school counseling programs and represents the most advanced level of fieldwork.
+Counselor trainees engage in full-time, 5 days per week internships in educational settings that primarily serve deaf and hard of hearing students (K-12).
+The intent of this internship is for trainees to experience as wide a range of supervised school counseling services as possible, including: individual and group counseling; school guidance and prevention oriented activities; career and transitional counseling; parent/family education, referral and advocacy; individual education and transition goal planning and related interventions; and activities of leadership development, advocacy, collaboration, coordination, teaming and systemic change that fully support the academic, career, and personal-social needs of students.
+The focus of this final fieldwork experience is the trainee's further expansion, refinement, and strengthening of professional counseling competencies in working effectively with diverse deaf/hard of hearing students and their families and communities.
+Students are expected to deepen their knowledge and understanding of their educational setting, including its organizational structure, management and administration and specifically the administration and operation of its counseling services.
+Another focus of this internship is to continue to develop through reflective use of supervision.